• Skip to primary navigation

 Is Jamaica safe?

 Definitely.
-If you consider most other Caribbean islands such as Haiti, Trinidad, and some places in the Dominican Republic, visiting the likes of Montego Bay and Ocho Rios would be hedging your bets.
+If you consider most other Caribbean islands such as Haiti, Trinidad, and some places in the Dominican Republic, visiting the likes of Montego Bay and the port town of Ocho Rios would be hedging your bets.

 ocho rios streets